Cook Like Czechs

 Instructions

-• Place the whole eggs in a mixing bowl with a bowl of sugar next to it.
-Start beating the eggs with an electric hand mixer.
-Start at low speed, then gradually increase the speed, adding the sugar in batches.
-Finally, beat on high speed.
-After about 5-7 minutes, you should end up with lightly whipped egg foam.
+• Place 3 eggs in a mixing bowl with a bowl of 1 cup granulated sugar next to it.
+Start beating the eggs with an electric hand mixer fitted with a whisk attachment.
+Begin at low speed, gradually increasing the speed while adding the sugar in batches.
+Finally, whisk on high speed.
+After about 5-7 minutes, you should have a lightly whipped egg foam.

-• Whisk the flour and baking powder together.
+• Combine 1 cup all-purpose flour and 1 teaspoon baking powder together.
 Turn the hand mixer on low speed.
-Gradually add the yogurt, oil, ground nuts, and flour to the egg mixture.
+Gradually add ¾ cup white yogurt, ⅓ cup sunflower oil, 1 cup ground walnuts, and flour to the egg mixture.
 Mix until combined.
-Add a pinch of salt at the end.
+Add ⅛ teaspoon salt at the end.

 • Pour the batter into the prepared bundt pan.
 Scrape down the sides of the bowl with a rubber spatula to prevent batter waste and to get as much batter as possible into the bundt pan.